 Consumers are increasingly demanding Green Energy.
 The provision of renewable electricity continues to expand to meet to demand – with the big six, challenger and boutique suppliers now offering 100% renewable electricity as standard.
 The next step is to offer 100% Green Gas, however, this is more difficult to produce, and provision at scale will take time.
 The climate can’t wait, so what is the solution?

 James White leads on ClimateCare’s climate neutral solutions for the energy sector and explains how offsetting emissions from gas is an effective way for us all to take action today.
-He is also hosting a webinar for utilities providers who want to know more about offering a green gas tariff to their customers.
-Sign up for James’ webinar on 29th April here.
+He recently hosted a webinar for utilities providers on offering a green gas tariff to their customers.
+Watch the recording of James’ webinar here.

 Consumer demand has never been higher for green products.
 According to a survey conducted by Unilever in 2018, 33% of customers were motivated by green credentials in the products and services they bought, including in utilities.
 This number has grown since 2018, with a 2019 study by Futerra suggesting that companies are keen to tap into this expanding market potential, and nowhere is this more marked than in utilities.

 Green tariffs, centred around renewable electricity, have become commonplace within the energy sector – either through direct PPAs or through REGOs.
 In 2019, renewable electricity provided more electricity to UK homes and businesses , surpassing all other forms of fossil fuel energy generation.
 Less than ten years ago, fossils represented four fifths of the UK’s electricity generation.

 As renewable electricity becomes the norm – organisations are turning their focus to another component of their energy supply; gas.